 Marriott Bonvoy

 Marriott Bonvoy free night certificates come in a couple of flavors, depending on which card you currently hold.
-All Marriott Bonvoy co-branded credit cards that have an annual fee come with a free night certificate.
-You can redeem the free night certificates that come with two of the three cards for stays costing up to 35,000 points and one costing up to 50,000 points.
+All Marriott Bonvoy co-branded credit cards that have an annual fee come with a free night certificate that can be topped up with up to 15,000 points.

-So are these three cards worth their respective $95 or $450 annual fees?
+So are these three cards worth their annual fees?
 The short answer is (as is the case with a lot of things we talk about here) it depends.
 If you can redeem the free night certificate for a stay that costs more than the annual fee, then you are coming out ahead.

 If the hotel charges resort fees, you will have to pay resort fees when using the free night certificate.